I Love Money season 2: Episode 8: How Do You Say 'Implosion' in Spanish

 As the episode opens, we see Saaphyri and It sleeping in bed the next morning, hinting that there may be a relationship blossoming between them.
 Craig notes the next challenge will be involving a "drop."
 On the Gold Team, Tailor Made is picked captain, while Saaphyri is picked for the Green Team.
 The Green and Gold teams then face off in their most hair-raising challenge yet--"Tangle Web of Lies", where the contestants learn they will be disentangling themselves from a series of elevated ropes and plunging into the sea beneath them.
 The challenge is based on the contestants lying on the shows.
 Entertainer then wonders whether his fate from last season's I Love Money will happen again.
 Each team member will have to participate, three people will have to disentangle the rope, while the rest of the team members served as dead weights, then the disentangles will release their rope and drop in the water and swim to the life preserver in the fastest time possible.
 On the Green team, Saaphyri, The Entertainer, and Angelique were the disentangles, while Myammee, It, and Cali served as dead weights.
 The Green Team wastes no time and disentangles their rope and finish the challenge in six minutes.
 On the Gold Team, Tailor Made's rope breaks and falls in the water, leading everybody into thinking that is qualified as a disqualification.
-However, Craig explains that the rope broke and that he didn't release the rope, meaning his team will re-do the challenge and finish the game in five minutes, carrying them to an easy victory over the Green Team.
+However, Craig explains that the rope broke and that he did not release the rope, meaning his team will re-do the challenge and finish the game in five minutes, carrying them to an easy victory over the Green Team.
 Later, Tailor Made's scheming pays off when he convinces It to join his alliance.
 It in turn convinces Saaphyri to betray The Entertainer in the vault.
 When The Entertainer learns of this, he begins arguing with Saaphyri, even going so far as to break wind noisily in her direction.
 Saaphyri is disgusted and outraged.
 Ultimately, the fractured Green team cannot come to a consensus in the Vault.
 As Paymaster, Tailor Made selects Frank, Saaphyri, and Angelique for a power outing.
 As the three contestants rock climb, it becomes clear that Angelique is more athletic than anyone had guessed, suggesting she may well be a potential threat down the road.
 Tailor Made later confides in his teammates that Saaphyri climbed as well as he did, though a flashback suggests that Tailor Made did not complete the task with as much grace or gusto as his female counterpart.
 On the power outing, nobody says anything, but then Saaphyri and Entertainer argue.
 On the one on one time, Tailor Made picks The Entertainer.
 The Entertainer pleads with Tailor Made to save him, promising to join his alliance, and that Saaphyri isn't trustworthy.
 At eliminations, Tailor saves Frenchy first, commenting that he respects her for the strong loyalties she has shown to her alliance in the past.
 The Entertainer is called out next, but his check is promptly declared void.
 The Entertainer thinks ruefully about returning to his mother's basement, and clips of his unhappy home life are edited into his exit.
 Saaphyri receives her check and promises not to call Tailor Made a "devil" anymore; for his part, he promises not to call her a bitch.
 Buckwild concludes the episode by passionately kissing Frank and promising to eliminate Tailor Made for him in the future.
 However, Craig declares that from now on, there will be no more teams, endangering Buckwild's previous strategy of throwing challenges to please her allies.